Latest News

 Subschools

 Some spell schools can be further categorized into subschools that come with additional rules and limitations.
-These subschools are charm, compulsion, figment, glamerpattern, phantasm, polymorph, scrying, shadow, and teleportation.
+These subschools are charm, compulsion, divination, figment, glamerpattern, phantasm, polymorph, scrying, shadow, and teleportation.
 A subschool is noted in (brackets).

 Charm: A charm spell changes how the subject views you, typically making it see you as a good friend.